shoppad/mesa-templates/shopify/customer/send-to-hubspot-contact/README.md

 Send customer from Shopify to HubSpot Contact when customer is created.

 ---

 ## Setup
-- To allow this automation to create HubSpot data, get an API key from your HubSpot installation.
+- To allow this automation to access HubSpot, get an API key from your HubSpot installation.
 You will need to be a HubSpot Super Admin to do this.
-Instructions: https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key
-- Once you have the API key, go to the Mesa Dashboard, navigate to Automations > "Send Customer To HubSpot Contact"
+[Instructions](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key).
 - Under "Secrets", save the client ID as `hubspot-hapi`
-- Enable the Automation by clicking the 'Enabled' switch on the right hand side beneath "Automation Details"
+- Enable the Automation in the right sidebar and click Save.
 - Create a customer in your Shopify store, then check the Mesa logs and HubSpot.

 ## Optional Customizations